neuhausergenny/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this means strive for clean, readable, and maintainable code.
 Avoid unnecessary complexity; write code that's easy to understand and debug.
 Remember, you're not just writing code for the computer to execute but also for fellow humans to read, review, and build upon.
 As you iterate and improve, always consider the long-term implications of your design choices and embrace the elegance of simplicity."

 "In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on making your code correct first, then optimize where necessary and based on data, rather than speculative assumptions about performance bottlenecks."

+# 2024-03-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of expert programmers.
+It reminds us to avoid unnecessary complexity, over-engineering, and to strive for clarity in our solutions.
+A well-designed program should be simple at its core, even if the problem it solves is complex."

+Remember, always aim to write code that can be read by humans, not just machines; today and in the future when you or someone else revisits it.
+Keep it DRY (Don't Repeat Yourself), follow SOLID principles, and practice continuous refactoring to maintain simplicity and elegance.